skooter500/OOP-2024/README.md

 How you should do it:

-- Accept this assignment on github classroom.
+- Accept the assignment on github classroom.
-- Clone the repo
+- Clone the repo onto each team members computer
-- Make commits as you are working along!
+- Each team member make commits as you are working along

 Ok let's get the main game working first and not worry about the splash screen and the game over screen